Quick Answer

 2. Ask if the Quotes are Final

-Asking this important question up front minimizes unwelcome surprises down the road.
-Get rate lock commitments in writing to ensure your selected option will remain affordable.
-Some insurers also use credit-based insurance scores — a practice regulated differently across states and monitored by the National Association of Insurance Commissioners (NAIC) — which can affect your final rate after underwriting review.
+A final quote locks pricing, so you enter the paperwork process confident that rates won’t climb mid-way through.
+Get rate lock commitments in writing whenever possible.
+Some insurers also use credit-based insurance scores, a practice regulated differently across states and monitored by the National Association of Insurance Commissioners (NAIC), which can affect your final rate after underwriting review.

 3. Make Sure You Ask About Common Car Insurance Discounts